 In the course of local business, you may collect information from members, including their contact information.
 Locals have a responsibility to keep this information secure and ensure it is not used for purposes that were not clear to members when it was collected.
-It's important that you do not provide membership information to outside organizations, including political parties or to community groups.
-Unless they're conducting business of the local, this data should not be given to members either.
+It is also important that member personal information not be shared with or made accessible to other members, unless necessary to conduct the business of the local.